-Sawin represents Balamara’s flagship asset with its great size and scale of approx. 1.200 Mt highest quality thermal coal total JORC Resource within the 137 sq. km zone of the Sawin Deposit concession area.
-The Sawin Project lays in the heart of the Lublin Coal Basin, considered as the most prospective coalfields in Europe, with one operating colliery – KWK Bogdanka, being the most profitable and efficient Polish coal mine.
-Exploration works conducted by Balamara revealed highly favourable mining conditions of the Sawin Deposit, with great seam continuity and length with only a few minor faults, which makes Sawin a perfect project for efficient longwall mining.
+Balamara owns its Sawin Project through its 100% owned Polish subsidiary, Global Mineral Prospects.
+Sawin represents Balamara’s flagship asset on account of its significant size and scale of approximately 1,200 mt of highest quality JORC Resource hard coal within the 145 sq. km. zone of the Sawin 1 deposit.
+The Sawin Project lies at the heart of the Lublin coal basin, considered to be one of the most prospective coalfields in Europe, with one adjoining operating colliery – KWK Bogdanka, being the most profitable and efficient coalmine in Poland.
+Exploration works conducted by Balamara have revealed highly favourable mining conditions at the Sawin Deposit, with great seam continuity and length and only a few minor faults, making Sawin a perfect project for efficient longwall mining.

-The Sawin concession covers an area of 137km2 in the Lublin Basin, near to the world-class thermal coal mine operated by listed Polish mining company Lubelski Wegiel Bogdanka SA (“Bogdanka”).
+The Sawin 1 Deposit covers an area of 145 km2 in the Lublin Basin, near to the world-class underground coal mine operated by listed Polish mining company Lubelski Wegiel Bogdanka SA (“Bogdanka”).
 Balamara applied for the Sawin Concession in 2013, not long after the Company secured its first Polish coal asset, the Nowa Ruda Coking Coal Project.
-The Company has been awarded the exploration rights for Sawin, and currently has permits for drilling 9 holes over 7000m combined.
+The Company has been awarded the exploration rights for Sawin, and has completed 9 holes with a combined length of over 7,500 mts.

-The maiden coal resource has been compiled from a total of 52 historical drill holes.
-A minimum seam thickness limit of 0.6m and a raw ash content of 30% have been used to define coal resources.
-Coal quality estimated on air-dried basis.
+The maiden coal resource has been compiled from a total of 34 historical drill holes.
+A minimum seam thickness limit of 0.6m and with a raw ash content of 30% has been used to define the coal resources.
+The coal quality is estimated on an air-dried basis.

 Boreholes drilled within Balamara's Drill Campaign

 Approx. combined length of drilled boreholes in mts